nikosn/xk6-ocsp/README.md

 Feel free to send PRs, current limitations:
 - no support for "exotic" ECC curves (e.g. brainpool) in certificates
 - RSASSAPSS is not supported for OCSP signatures
+To workaround these limitations see the documentation in the examples directory.

 ## Build